facebook••facebook••youtube••contact••index••home

 usb icon USB

-The E2x2 OTG sports three USB-C ports, using them for power and connection to computers, tablets and phones.
+The E2x2 OTG sports three USB-C ports for power and connection to computers, tablets and phones.
 Two meter USB-C to USB-C and USB-C to USB-A cables are included in the box.

 app icon Software